Causes and Consequences of Representational Similarity in Machine Learning Models

+To control task/dataset overlap, we first subdivide training datasets of interest $D_1,D_2$ into {\em partitions}.
+Partitions are formed contextually based on the dataset domain.
+For example, in image classification, datasets are partitioned by classes, while in text generation, datasets are partitioned by text style (e.g. code generation vs. science question answering vs. conversational text completion).

-We split datasets by dividing up data points in each partition and fixing a certain amount of partition-level data point overlap between models.
+\para{Dataset overlap.} To control dataset overlap, we fix a certain amount of partition-level data point overlap between models.
 Practically, this means we consider two datasets $D_1 $ and $D_2 $, each containing data points drawn from the same set of partitions (e.g. classes in image classification).
 Given a fixed overlap proportion $\alpha \in [0,1] $, we modify the data points in each partition such that for every partition $p$, a proportion $\alpha$ of the data points in $D_1 $ and $D_2$ are shared (i.e., identical), and the remaining proportion $1 - \alpha$ of data points are unique to each dataset.
-This ensures that each partition in $D_1$ and $D_2$ has an exact overlap proportion of $\alpha$.